cargator/.github/profile/CONTRIBUTING.md

 2. Include any necessary documentation updates related to your changes.
 3. Update the README if needed.
 4. Pull requests should be submitted to the `main` branch.

-## Code of Conduct

-Please follow our [Code of Conduct](CODE_OF_CONDUCT.md) to ensure a positive and inclusive environment for everyone.

 ## License